kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 She pauses.

 Then her tone shifts—lower, but more human.
-Fiercer.
+Mourning.
 Almost tender.

 > “To the remaining survivors of **VENUS**, who saw the start of it all—
 >